-Name Age Position Ernest S. Rady 80 80 Chairman of the Board of Directors, President and Chief Executive Officer Larry E. Finger † 65 Director, Audit Committee Chairperson and Compensation Committee Member Duane A. Nelles † 74 Director, Audit Committee Member, Compensation Committee Member and Governance Committee Chairperson Thomas S. Olinger † 51 Director, Audit Committee Member and Governance Committee Member Dr. Robert S. Sullivan † 74 Director, Compensation Committee Chairperson and Governance Committee Member
+Name Age Position Ernest S. Rady 81 Chairman of the Board of Directors, President and Chief Executive Officer Duane A. Nelles † 75 Director, Member of our Audit Committee, Member of our Compensation Committee and Chairperson of our Governance Committee Thomas S. Olinger † 52 Director, Chairperson of our Audit Committee and Member of our Governance Committee Joy L. Schaefer † 59 Director, Member of our Audit Committee and Member of our Compensation Committee Dr. Robert S. Sullivan † 75 Director, Chairperson of our Compensation Committee and Member of our Governance Committee

-[†] Independent within the meaning of the NYSE listing standards.
+Independent within the meaning of the NYSE listing standards.